Top

 Getty/Kharchenko_irina7

-Learn how to embrace Divine Feminine energy this autumn and winter as the days grow long and cold.
+Learn how to embrace divine feminine energy this autumn and winter as the nights grow long and cold.

 When the weather turns colder and darker in the Northern Hemisphere, we enter moon season.
 This is a time when many of us find ourselves experiencing a moon that rises earlier in the evening and stays up later in the mornings as more darkness descends on our day.
 It’s also a season of darkness, death, and spirit work.
 All these aspects are in alignment with Divine Feminine energy.